d-plaindoux/contrail/README.md

-# WolfGang

-The WolfGang project goals are  multiple covering low level java tools but also framework dedicated to components cooperation.

-## Contrail Network
+# Contrail Network

 In this approach  we call network a set  of connected components which cooperate in  order to solve a  given problem.
-Such problem  can be a simple one  like data  transformation, interceptors, ciphered  data or complex like service based layer.
+Such problem  can be a simple one  like data  transformation, interceptors, ciphered  data or complex ecosystem like service layer.

 For this  purpose each component provides  an upstream/downstream data management.
 From  this simple  design component patterns  are provided
 like:

 * initial producer providing a data injection mechanism,
 * terminal consumer providing a data reception mechanism,
 * pipeline providing a component to component communication,
 * single source to multiple destination connection,
 * a multiple source to a single destination connection and
 * router providing a baisc mechanism for routed packets.

+In  addition an  Actor implementation  on top  of  these communication capabilities is proposed and available in JavaScript and Java.

-### Supported Languages
+## Supported Languages

 The library is available in:

 * Java and
 * JavaScript

-### License
+## License

 Copyright (C)2012 D. Plaindoux.